4 Common Ways Students Avoid Plagiarism Detection

 Is Text Modification Cheating?

 Text modification is a form of cheating that implies changing someone else’s original work to present it as your own.
-Different kinds and methods of text modification require different time input, level of creativity, and work from the students reluctant to do their papers the right way.
+Different kinds and methods of text modification require different time input, level of creativity, and work from the students reluctant to do their papers correctly.
 Text modification is very close to plagiarism.
 Yet, it requires more time and effort than plain copying and pasting.

 Detecting Text Modification Using Technology